 The Medium is exactly what its title says.
 It is a new medium that has its backbone in the blogging world, but over time evolved into a publishing platform.
-It was made by the company that brought us Blogger and it was made by the co-founders of Twitter, Evan Williams and Biz Stone.
-Launched in 2012, it is trying to take the best out of many platforms that are subscribe and follow heavy, like Twitter, Pinterest or Foursquare, and find a balance between individual publishing and publishing by organisations.
+It was made by the company that brought us Blogger and it was made by the co-founders of Twitter, Evan Williams, and Biz Stone.
+Launched in 2012, it is trying to take the best out of many platforms that are subscribe and follow heavy, like Twitter, Pinterest or Foursquare, and find a balance between individual publishing and publishing by organizations.
 Visually, it’s clean, attractive, and modern.

 Maintenance and the dashboard